 To apply please send your CV and a covering letter explaining why you would like to be involved and what skills and experience you have to offer.
 Please also provide details of TWO referees.
 Please send your application by email to the Chief Executive at firstname.lastname@example.org.

-Applications close on Monday 24th August 2020.
-Short-listed candidates will be asked to meet a Selection Panel for interview by Zoom on 7th September 2020 and recommendations made thereafter to the General Committee.
+The closing date for the current round of applications is 18th October 2021.
+Short-listed candidates will be asked to meet a Selection Panel for interview by Zoom on during late October or early November and recommendations made thereafter to the General Committee.
 References will only be taken up following the interview.

 All information provided in your application, or from your referees, will be used to process your application and to monitor the recruitment process in accordance with the GDPR.
 Personal information on unsuccessful applicants will be held for up to 6 months and thereafter destroyed unless permission has been given for records being retained for possible future opportunities.